Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Discuss the basic concept of functions, index numbers and dependent and independent variables in functions, as well as national income accounting;
+• Discuss the basic concept of functions, index numbers, and dependent and independent variables in functions, as well as national income accounting.

-• Explain elementary issues on consumption, savings, investment, and, government’s revenue, expenditure and roles of domestic money and foreign exchange.
+• Explain elementary issues on consumption, savings, investment, and government’s revenue, expenditure and roles of domestic money and foreign exchange.

-Introduction to Financial Accounting II2
+Introduction to Financial Accounting II3

 At the end of this course, students should be able to:

-• Define the conceptual framework for financial reporting;
+• Define the conceptual framework for financial reporting.

-• Identify the users and uses of financial statements/reports;
+• Identify the users and uses of financial statements/reports.

-• Link the fundamental concepts and conventions in financial accounting to financial report preparation;
+• Link the fundamental concepts and conventions in financial accounting to financial report preparation.

-• List the types of accounting errors and how to correct them;
+• List the types of accounting errors and how to correct them.

-• Explain suspense accounts and their uses;
+• Explain suspense accounts and their uses.

-• Prepare control accounts;
+• Prepare control accounts.

-• Prepare accounts for not-for-profit organisations;
+• Prepare accounts for not-for-profit organizations.

-• Differentiate single entry and incomplete records;
+• Differentiate single entry and incomplete records.

-• Prepare trading, profit or loss accounts of a sole trader, including adjustments;
+• Prepare trading, profit or loss accounts of a sole trader, including adjustments.

 • State the roles and functions of Accounting standards-setting bodies – Financial Reporting Council of Nigeria (FRCN) and International Accounting Standard Board (IASB).